canonical/kafka-operator/docs/how-to/oauth.md

 	(principal=User:ebb3010e-d0a0-4335-aee6-105cf85ebbc0, host=*, operation=CREATE, permissionType=ALLOW)
 ```

-Now repeat the topic creation command, and now it should succeed now.
+Now repeat the topic creation command, and it should succeed now.